rmerkushin/OracleLibrary2/README.md

-# The Robot Framework Oracle Library is a library which provides common functionality for testing Oracle database contents
+# OracleLibrary for Robot Framework

 Dependency:
 -----------